Three pink tennis balls on a blue court

 ITF Rule 29a: “When the players change ends at the end of a game, a maximum of ninety (90) seconds are allowed.
 However, after the first game of each set and during a tie-break game, play shall be continuous and the players shall change ends without a rest.”

-How much time do you get in between sets?
+How much time do you get in between sets in a tennis match?

 Source: